MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.111.md

 (1) You must notify us within 3 days of the date harvest should have started if the crop will not be harvested.

-(2) You must notify us at least 15 days before any production from any unit will be sold by direct marketing.
+(2) If any portion of your crop will be direct marketed, you must notify us at least 15 calendar days before any production will be harvested.
 We will conduct an appraisal that will be used to determine your production to count for production that is sold by direct marketing.
 If damage occurs after this appraisal, we will conduct an additional appraisal.
 These appraisals, and any acceptable records provided by you, will be used to determine your production to count.
-Failure to give timely notice that production will be sold by direct marketing will result in an appraised amount of production to count of not less than the production guarantee per acre if such failure results in our inability to make the required appraisal.
+Failure to give timely notice that production will be harvested for direct marketing will result in an appraised amount of production to count of not less than the production guarantee per acre if such failure results in our inability to make the required appraisal.

 (3) If you intend to claim an indemnity on any unit, you must notify us at least 15 days prior to the beginning of harvest if you previously gave notice in accordance with section 14 of the Basic Provisions (§ 457.8), so that we may inspect the damaged production.
 You must not sell or dispose of the damaged crop until after we have given you written consent to do so.
 If you fail to meet the requirements of this section, and such failure results in our inability to inspect the damaged production, all such production will be considered undamaged and included as production to count.